TSAVideoGame/TSAVideoGame/README.md

 2D game 'engine' framework thingy

-As usual this isn't finished yet, here is a todo
+As of rn it's still unfinished, probably never going to be but I'm gonna make some progress

 ## Big thanks to these libraries
-OpenAL
+- OpenAL
-OpenGL
+- OpenGL
-glfw
+- glfw
-GLEW
+- GLEW
+- cglm
+- lodepng

 ## Repo layout
 root